chinxtd/Auto-generate-file-Bash-Scipt/README.md

 ## Objective
 - Create the number of files base on your input(it will prompt the input when you executed the script)
-- The script that each time you run it, it creates the next <number of files> files with increasing numbers starting with the last or maximum number that already exists. (ex. <file_name><number_of_files> )
+- Each time you run it, it creates the next <number of files> files with increasing numbers starting with the last or maximum number that already exists. (ex. <file_name><number_of_files> )

 - File name = "file"  and  generate it for 34 files
  <img src="https://github.com/chinxtd/Auto-generate-file-Bash-Scipt/blob/main/pic/1.png">